kevinvincent/hassio-addons/sonos-audioclip-tts/README.md

 ## Addon Setup

 ### Install the Add On
-Add this `https://github.com/kevinvincent/hassio-addons` as a custom repository as usual and click install under this Add On.
+Add this `https://github.com/kevinvincent/hassio-addons` as a custom repository as usual and click install under this addon.

 NOTE: This addon is a local build addon.
-That means that Home Assistant this will build the addon image on your HA machine so installation might take awhile.
+That means that Home Assistant will build the addon image on your HA machine so installation might take awhile.

 ### Create API Key
 To use this addon, you'll need to get an API key from the [Sonos Developer Portal](https://developer.sonos.com).
 Create an account there, then create a new [Control Integration](https://developer.sonos.com/news/create-client-credentials/).